 Cost Comparison on Road Travel:

 The table below tries to show you the basic comparison of a road trip and does not cover the entire package.
 The idea is to give a brief overview of a road trip while you make your plans.
-The following parameters have been taken into calculation and can form a guideline for you to plan your trips.
+The following limits are into calculation and form a guideline for you to plan your trips.
 You can add some more parameters to make your results more accurate:

-- The vehicle under consideration is taken as Tata Sumo for making the calculations.
+- The vehicle considered is Tata Sumo for making the calculations.

-- The average kmpl of the vehicle on the hill road is taken as approximately 6 kmpl.
+- The average kmpl of the vehicle on the hill road is assumed as 6 kmpl.
 The calibration changes for your own vehicle.

 - The other factors such as stay in hotels, your personal expenses will change according to group size, duration of stay, viewpoints added or removed etc.

-- The rates of the fuel prices have been taken that of the current prices of Diesel in Kolkata.
+- The rates of the fuel prices are as per the current prices of Diesel in Kolkata.

 |Siliguri to Tashiding Gompa and back via NH-31A||224||₹ 3,584.00||₹ 4,615.50|